bowlarbear/yeti-2.0/README.md

 Note: Verifying the PSBT is not necessary for test transactions, but when moving larger amounts you should always verify the contents before and after signing.
 It is worth practicing the process on at least 1 test transaction.

 ### [\*offline computer\*] Load the Keys
-Choose 3 of the M-Discs, insert them one at a time into the \*offline computer\*'s USB connected disc drive, and copy the key_# directory into `~/.bitcoin/wallets`.
+Choose 3 of the DVDs, insert them one at a time into the \*offline computer\*'s USB connected disc drive, and copy the key_# directory into `~/.bitcoin/wallets`.

 After copying a key run the following command, replace `key_#` with the name of the key you copied into `~/.bitcoin/wallets`